neonr-0/SoulMeter/README.md

 How to use
 ---------------------

-CTRL + DEL : Reset
+Hotkey - CTRL + DEL : Reset

 Right click title bar can display more feature

+Can get details with left click table of character name row

+option.xml and imgui.ini is user settings